 Here are four great reasons to consider buying a home today instead of waiting.1.
 Prices Will Continue to Rise

-CoreLogic’s latest Home Price Index reports that home prices have appreciated by 7.0% over the last 12 months.
+CoreLogic’s latest Home Price Insight report revealed that home prices have appreciated by 5.6% over the last 12 months.
 The same report predicts that prices will continue to increase at a rate of 4.7% over the next year.